realshak7781/realshak7781/README.md

 - 👀 I’m interested in coding,fitness,gym and creating meaningful projects
 - 🌱 I’m currently learning engineering in information technology from NIT,Jalandhar,Punjab
 - 💞️ I’m looking to collaborate on different projects.
-- 📫 How to reach me : gmai:: akhtersharique75@gmail.com
+- 📫 How to reach me : gmail:: akhtersharique75@gmail.com

 <!---
 realshak7781/realshak7781 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.